Here are a few DIY St. Patrick’s Day party ideas that will leave you with a happy crowd and perhaps even a lucky streak!

 4. Rainbow Wreath

-Welcome people in with this rainbow wreath and hang right outside your door.
+Welcome people to your St. Patrick’s Day celebration with this rainbow wreath and hang it right outside your door.
 It’ll help set the celebratory mood for a festive day ahead.

 5. Healthy Fruit Skewers

 I like alternating the big and small pieces of fruit to make it look balanced.
 They’re easy to assemble and are absolutely delicious.